jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EJ 22 Deductions for market development: product of research, development
 When this section applies
-(1) This section applies when a person is allowed a deduction for expenditure under section DB 34 (Research or development) that is not interest and is incurred—
-  (a) on market development for a product that has resulted from expenditure incurred by the person on research or development; and
+(1) This section applies when a person is allowed a deduction for expenditure that is not interest and is incurred— (a) on market development for a product that has resulted from expenditure incurred by the person on research or development; and
   (b) before the person begins commercial production or commercial use of the product.
 Choice for allocation of deduction